 THIS IS NO FANTASY dianne tanzer + nicola stein, Melbourne

-Megan Cope’s Old Kahibah is an interactive sound sculpture responding to the lands of the Awabakal people, a place of significant alteration and extraction, geological movements and extensive industrial histories.
-In this work the artist combines timber and rocks from Awabakal country together with metal strings that enable the elements of country to sing its story of change upon colonisation.
-Aboriginal artists and performers are invited to activate and create a passage of sound for Old Kahibah, mapping both country and sound vibrations.
+An interactive sound sculpture, Megan Cope’s Untitled (Old Kahibah) responds to the lands of the Awabakal people and Newcastle region, a place of significant alteration and extraction, geological movements and extensive industrial histories.
+In this work the artist combined timber and rocks from country together with metal strings that enable the elements of country to sing its story of change upon colonisation.

 2 Drop, 2013